braksator/JCrush/README.md

 to balancing the effectiveness of compression vs the efficiency of execution time.
 The more splits in input the more compression opportunities are found, whereas fewer splits executes much faster but won't compress as much.
 - `escSafe` (Boolean, default: `true`): Will take extra care around escaped characters.
 You'll probably want to keep this.

+Balancing these options for your project will be crucial to finding the sweet spot between JCrush deduplication and GZip compression.
+Use a tool like [GZip Size Online](https://dafrok.github.io/gzip-size-online/) to compare your various settings.

 ---